Emotional Learning Style: How to Let Feelings Help Learning

 Responsibility levels can be nurtured through incremental increases in independent learning activities until your child is capable of taking responsibility for all of his learning tasks.

-Emotional Learning Style : Conformity / Non-conformity – Your child’s willingness to act within expected boundaries or guidelines.
-As the teacher, you establish learning activities for your child to engage in.
-Whether or not your child is willing to operate within the guidelines you set is the level of conformity your child has.
-Children who are motivated to complete assignments rapidly may be non-conformists if they do not finish assignments to a reasonable level of acceptability.
+Emotional Learning Style : Conformity / Non-conformity – Conformity is your child’s willingness to act within expected boundaries or guidelines.
+As the teacher, you establish learning activities for your child.
+Whether or not your child is willing to operate within the guidelines you set indicates their level of conformity.
+Children with high motivation to complete assignments rapidly may really be non-conformists if they do not finish assignments with a reasonable level of acceptability.
+In other words, if they rush through their work with no real effort, then they’re not conforming to the assignment’s goals.

-Conformity can be encouraged through motivational tools, encouragement, and clear expectations with logical consequences.
-Conformity can also be strengthened by pursuing topics of interest to your child.
+You can encourage conformity through motivational tools, encouragement, and clear expectations with logical consequences.
+Conformity also strengthens when you pursue topics of interest to your child.

 Emotional Learning Style : Need for Structure – Your child’s need for organization and predictability on a daily basis are aspects of structure.
-Some children like highly structured learning.
-They are helped by daily checklists for assignments and consistency in the time and location for learning.
+Some children like highly structured learning, so they perform better when things are organized.
+Daily checklists for assignments helps structure lovers as does staying consistent in the time and location for learning.
 They also like predictability in how their learning tasks will be done.

 Learners with a low-structure needs flourish in a spontaneous learning environment.
 They may become ‘bored’ with learning in the same place, in the same way, day after day.
 Establishing a level of structure that your child likes can help your child to engage in learning activities more easily.
 The key is to match the room your child learns in to your child’s needs.